Abidur24/Home/README.md

   ## Abidur Rahman
   ### Abidur Rahman
   <p> This is like html coding and working like html!
+	Here I am trying to edit this text again.
+Is it working ?
   This is really amazing!
 Let's start work with github!</p>

   _This the line with italic text_